AlistairLR112/EnglandCrimeAssociations/README.md

-# England Crime Association Rules
+# Association Rule Mining for reported Crimes in England
 The aim here is to see if there are any associations between the reported aspects of crime, such as Month of Year, Location, Crime type etc.
 This will be done in Pyspark due to the size of the data but it will still be possible to execute on a local cluster.